tiagomelojuca/gamber-gamehub/README.md

 # Gamber GameHub
 Application for managing game's shortcuts.
-My desktop was a mess, so I made it for personal use.
-Made with following technologies: HTML, CSS, JavaScript, Node, Electron, NunJucks, SimpleBar.
+My desktop was a mess, so I made it for personal use.<br>
+Created with following technologies: HTML, CSS, JavaScript, Node, Electron, NunJucks, SimpleBar.

 ### Getting Started
 Create a file `game-list.json` inside the `src` folder.
 Must be something like this:<br><br>